Scarlet Sage Growing and Caring Guide

 Proper plant spacing and at least six hours of sun will help prevent powdery mildew and other foliage fungi.

-Root rot, a fungus that affects roots, is often caused by overwatering or poorly-drained soils.
-Make sure to only water when the top few inches of soil is dry and use containers with drainage holes.
+Root rot, a fungus that affects roots, is often caused by overwatering or poorly drained soils.
+Ensure to only water when the top few inches of soil is dry, and use containers with drainage holes.

 Scarlet sage doesn’t require too many specialized tools, but the following items will be useful: